-For the OCSP stapling to work, the certificate of the server certificate issuer should be known.
-If the $ssl_certificate$ file does not contain intermediate certificates, the certificate of the server certificate issuer should be present in the $ssl_trusted_certificate$ file.
+For OCSP stapling to work, the certificate of the server certificate issuer should be known.
+If the $ssl_certificate$ file does not contain intermediate certificates, the certificate of the server certificate issuer should be present in the file specified by the $ssl_trusted_certificate$ directive.